 Before starting a 5-day regimen of Juicy Balance, I used a Juno Bio vaginal microbiome kit for a baseline.
 Collecting the sample was easy — same as a Covid test, just a swab in the vagina instead of the nose.

-I shipped it off and started my Juicy Balance routine: nightly, about 1 g applied intravaginally with a small syringe.
+I shipped it off and started my Juicy Balance routine: nightly, about 1 g applied intravaginally.
 This is about the same amount someone might use if applying it as a lubricant.

 The first night I felt a bit of tingling — not burning, but noticeable.
 I knew this would pass as my pH rebalanced.
 With any water-based lubricant, if your vaginal pH is off, an acidic product can trigger tingling or even burning.
 That’s why you should always proceed slowly, stop if you feel discomfort, and try again when your flora has stabilized.